 Bruce was a member of the Board of Directors of Emulex Corporation, a New York Stock Exchange listed company, since May 2000 and became Chairman of the Board in February 2014.
 Emulex was acquired by Avago Technologies in May 2015.
 In October 2006, he joined the Board of Semtech Corporation, a Nasdaq Exchange listed company.
 Bruce is currently Chairman of Semtech’s Compensation Committee.
 In November 2012, he joined the board of directors of Lantronix, Inc., a Nasdaq Exchange listed company and is currently Chairman of the Compensation Committee.
 In addition to the five boards listed above, he has previously served on the boards of six public and two private companies.

-John P. Kelsh is a partner in the Corporate and Capital Markets group in the firm’s Chicago office.
+John P. Kelsh is a partner in the Corporate and Capital Markets group in the firm’s Chicago office of Sidley Austin.
 He is co-leader of the firm’s global Corporate Governance and Executive Compensation practice area.
 He regularly advises numerous publicly traded corporations on a wide range of matters, with a particular focus on federal securities laws, corporate governance and executive compensation.

 John regularly speaks on executive compensation and securities matters and has taught Securities Regulation at both Northwestern University and the University of Chicago.
 John joined the firm in 1998 and became a partner in 2004.